What is shoulder dystocia?

 What can be done to help prevent shoulder dystocia?

-If you are at risk for shoulder dystocia (especially if you have diabetes), your provider may try to estimate the size of your baby with an ultrasound scan before labor.
+If you are at risk for shoulder dystocia (especially if you have diabetes), your healthcare provider may try to estimate the size of your baby with an ultrasound scan before labor.
 If shoulder dystocia seems likely, a C-section can be planned to avoid the problem.

 Developed by RelayHealth.